 The Ottoline Prize awards publication and $5,000 to a book-length work of poetry by a woman writing in English who has previously published one or more full-length books of poetry.
 The winner of the prize also receives a two-week residency at Eliot House, in Gloucester, MA.
 The submission fee is $31, and all entrants receive a complimentary subscription or renewal to Fence.

-The winner of the previous Ottoline Prize is Lesle Lewis.
-Her book of poems, title TBA, will be published in 2019.
+The winner of the previous Ottoline Prize is Beth Roberts.
+Her book of poems, Like You, will be published in 2020.

-Fence Books has selected a work by the late poet-activist Mark Baumer to win the Fence Modern Prize in Prose for Travel Writing.
-An edition of his writings will be edited by Shane Jones and Blake Butler and published in 2020.
+In 2019 Fence Books selected a work by the late poet-activist Mark Baumer to win the Fence Modern Prize in Prose for Travel Writing.
+An edition of his writings will be edited by Shane Jones and Blake Butler and published in 2021.
 The cash award will be donated to the Mark Baumer Sustainability Fund.

 Mark Baumer was killed by an SUV in 2017 while he was walking barefoot across America to raise awareness about climate change.
 Recently Ottessa Moshfegh wrote about him: "We lost this brave genius last year, and the books he gifted us while he lived are so wonderfully strange and honest and beautiful, I can’t believe he even existed.
 He was more than a poet or performance artist — Baumer’s life itself was a work of art.
 He was truly radical, and the most openhearted, unjaded human I’ve ever met."